-Wednesday, 9:00 am - 10:00 am at 4-175 Herbert M. Hanson Jr. Hall, 612-625-1589.
-There is a sign-up sheet outside my door.
-During some weeks, the office hours will be on some other day than Wednesday, but that will always be posted on the sign-up sheet.
+Wednesdays, 9:00 am - 10:00 am on Zoom.
+You will receive a link to a sign-up spreadsheet via Google Sheets.
+Some weeks, office hours will be on a different day than Wednesday.
+Check on the sign-up spreadsheet.
 If you need to meet at some other time, please do not call me at home; send me an e-mail message at tkehoe@umn.edu.